vertica/vertica-kubernetes/DEVELOPER.md

 > ```shell
 > PATH=$PATH:path/to/vertica-kubernetes/bin/kind
 > kind get clusters
-> testcluster
+> devcluster
 > ```

 # Build the images

 > **IMPORTANT**
-> This repo's build tools require a Vertica version 11.0.0 or higher RPM for both admintools and vcluster deployments.
+> This repo requires a Vertica RPM that is version 11.0.0 or higher to build the images.
 >
 > You must name the RPM `vertica-x86_64.RHEL6.latest.rpm` and store it in the `docker-vertica/packages/` and `docker-vertica-v2/packages/` directories:
 >